Inhaled Corticosteroids Overview and Practice Questions Vector

 41. What are some clinical indicators for intranasal aerosol steroids?

-Seasonal allergies and perennial allergies.
+Seasonal and perennial allergies.

 42. What is the description of corticosteroids?